 - 1 tablespoon of aniseed

-- Some oil to rub on your hands
+- Some oil to rub on your hands and grease baking tray

 - Cook over medium heat until all the liquid has evaporated (there will be some fat from the pork).
 Add oil and fry until it has turned a dark golden brown and skin is crispy.